andrewpokora/PersonalFinanceTracker/README.md

 ### Profile of developer
 Open developer profile in a browser.
 This will help you contact me.

-### Delete Sample Data w / o Categories
+### Delete Sample Data w/o Categories
-Delete all sample data excluding categories.
+Delete all sample data _excluding_ categories.
 Categories will not be deleted!
 This procedure has no rollback!
 After the test data is deleted, the button will no longer be active.

 ### Delete All Data with Categories
-Remove everything including categories.
+Remove everything _including_ categories.
 This procedure has no rollback!
 After the test data is deleted, the button will no longer be active.

 ### Why I have 2 buttons for deleting sample data instead of 1?
 I did this because adding categories personally seems to me quite boring and annoying - therefore, it always seemed easier to me to slightly edit existing ones than to introduce them completely from scratch.
 Therefore, the user might want to delete all test data - but leave the categories.